Continuous Learning Support due to COVID-19

-Best practices are to create, maintain and support students with accessible educational materials.
+Best practices are to create, maintain, and support students with accessible educational materials.
 This will allow students to access grade-level content independently and access content at their comprehension level.
-While this is a resource for available audiobooks and other reading supports, please be mindful that students who need specialized formats of text (audio & digital text, braille, large print), should have access to those needed formats with all classroom materials.
+While this is a resource for eBooks, available audiobooks, and other reading supports, please be mindful that students who need accessible formats of text (audio, digital, braille, and large print), should have access to those needed formats with all classroom materials.

-This resource can help guide your district's continous learning teams while constructing a comprehensive policy for providing digital instruction.
+This resource can help guide your district's continuous learning teams while constructing a comprehensive policy for providing digital instruction.

 The ICAM team would like to offer supports and resources to assist educators, parents, and anyone who will be assisting students while schools are shut down.
 Please let us know if you have any information that we can share with others.

-Find a list of service organizations which may provide aid during the purchasing process for students assistive technology needs.
+Find a list of service organizations that may provide aid during the purchasing process for student's assistive technology needs.

 PATINS specialists have scheduled extra no-cost webinars that will have strategies and tools for accessible continuous learning.
 Topics include captioning solutions, supporting students with emotional disabilities, working on core words/AAC at home, ways to use the Desmos online calculator suite, Windows accessibility, receiving digital formats of curriculum texts for students with print disabilities, and more.
 Register through the Calendar on our website.
 Webinars can also be requested for any time and on any topic to assist with the implementation of continuous learning.
 Complete the form to request a training.